useion/code-uc-sentences-ident/README.md

 The method of calculating similarity can be chosen (parameter --method):

 - direct: based on sentences from use cases and code
-- issue: based on relations between issues and commits
+- issue: based on relations between issues and commits from GitHub

+In case of the issue method, change GitHub token here: `lib/githubAPI.js`

 The similarity algorithm can be chosen (parameter --similarity):